17 Best Palaces in Rome

 Palazzo Corsini| ©Kent Wang

 Palazzo Corsini is a must-see destination if you are an art and architecture lover passing through Rome.
-Located exactly in Via della Lungara 10, right in front of the Villa Farnesina, this late Baroque palace was owned by the Corsini family and has been home to illustrious personalities such as fashion designer Elsa Schiaparelli.
+Located at Via della Lungara 10, right in front of the Villa Farnesina, this late Baroque palace was owned by the Corsini family and has been home to illustrious personalities such as fashion designer Elsa Schiaparelli.

-8. Tour the beautiful Palazzo Farnese
+8. Palazzo Farnese

 Palazzo Farnese| ©Andrea Guagni 3 Million